 Via San Gregorio Armeno

-This route is dotted with local shops and stores that are ever-changing throughout the year, so every time you visit Naples, there’s a good chance that something along this vibrant route has changed since the last time!
+This route is dotted with ever-changing local shops and stores throughout the year, so every time you visit Naples, there’s a good chance that something along this vibrant route has changed since the last time!

 While walking the Via San Gregoria Armeno, you’ll be able to experience just about anything you want from the culture of Naples.
-Along this route, you’ll find clothes, food, toys, animals, and more.
-So while you’re in Naples, spend a few hours strolling down this famed walkway, and you’ll likely leave with more items than you started your walk!
+You’ll find clothes, food, toys, animals, and more along this route.
+So, while you’re in Naples, spend a few hours strolling down this famed walkway, and you’ll likely leave with more items than you started your walk!

 Naples Harbor